makelab-kaist/makelab.github.io/_projects/2024_BigSmall.md

 🏅 _Honorable Mention Award_

-Haptic perception of physical sizes increases the realism and immer- sion in Virtual Reality (VR).
-Prior work rendered sizes by exerting pressure on the user’s fingertips or employing tangible, shape- changing devices.
-These interfaces are constrained by the physical shapes they can assume, making it challenging to simulate objects growing larger or smaller than the perceived size of the interface.
-Motivated by literature on pseudo-haptics describing the strong influence of visuals over haptic perception, this work investigates modulating the perception of size beyond this range.
-We developed a fixed-sized VR controller leveraging finger-repositioning to create a visuo-haptic illusion of dynamic size-change of handheld virtual objects.
-Through two user studies, we found that with an accom- panying size-changing visual context, users can perceive virtual object sizes up to 44.2% smaller to 160.4% larger than the perceived size of the device.
-Without the accompanying visuals, a constant size (141.4% of device size) was perceived.
+Haptic perception of physical sizes enhances realism and immersion in Virtual Reality (VR).
+Traditional methods use pressure on fingertips or shape-changing devices, which are limited by their physical forms, restricting the simulation of objects larger or smaller than the device.
+Inspired by pseudo-haptics research on visual influence over haptic perception, this study developed a fixed-size VR controller that uses finger repositioning to create a visuo-haptic illusion of dynamic size changes in virtual objects.
+Two user studies showed that with size-changing visual context, users perceived virtual objects as 44.2% smaller to 160.4% larger than the device size, while without visuals, a constant size of 141.4% of the device size was perceived.

 ### References

 Myung Jin Kim, Eyal Ofek, Michel Pahud, Mike J Sinclair, and Andrea Bianchi.
 2024. **Big or Small, It’s All in Your Head: Visuo-Haptic Illusion of Size-Change Using Finger-Repositioning**.
 In Proceedings of the CHI Conference on Human Factors in Computing Systems (_CHI '24_).
 Association for Computing Machinery, New York, NY, USA, Article 751, 1–15.
-DOI: https://doi.org/10.1145/3613904.3642254
+DOI: [https://doi.org/10.1145/3613904.3642254](https://doi.org/10.1145/3613904.3642254)

 <!-- DO NOT CHANGE MANUALLY -->

 <a href="{{ site.url }}/files/{{ page.year }}/{{ page.pdf_file }}" target="_blank">paper</a>&nbsp;&nbsp;&nbsp;
 <a href="{{ page.doi_link }}" target="_blank">doi</a>

 ---